khalid-hussain/shaheen/chap4.md

 governor of Castile hanged his father in a conspiracy case and he witnessed the terrible sight with his own eyes.
 You don't know how much he respects you.
-Today he was saying that, God-willing, he would leave his children with me in Granada and join the ranks of your mujahideen."
+Today he was saying that, God-willing, he would leave his children with me in Granada and join the ranks of your mujāhidīn."

 Badr bin Mughira said, "How unfortunate that I did not show much interest in him.
 Anyways, whenever he wants, my men will help him to get to the other side